 Google Questions & Answers Feature Is Quite Powerful

-The questions and answers section within a business’ GMB listing can be powerful indeed.
+The questions and answers section within a business’ GBP listing can be powerful indeed.
 We can only hope that Bing rolls it out to all their listings.
 For those of you that are not creating Bing listings for the local businesses you represent, we can help with this.
 We actually include creating a Bing listing within our listing management solution at no additional cost.

 Google Pulls Answers From Reviews

 Shown above is the suggested answer a consumer would get if asking about the business’ speed of service.
-As you can see, the suggested answer is pulled from the reviews section of the business’ Google My Business listing.
+As you can see, the suggested answer is pulled from the reviews section of the business’ Google Business Profile listing.
 Also, note that while the question is about their speed of service, the AI determines that a review that includes fast and prompt service is the best answer.
 This is so powerful – and proves without a doubt why a business needs to not only actively get reviews, but to monitor and respond to them.

 Getting a Question Featured for the Business Listing

-Do you have a question on a business’ GMB listing that you want featured?
+Do you have a question on a business’ GBP listing that you want featured?
 Upvotes help make this possible.
 You can get correct answers featured on questions that have multiple answers with an upvote also.
 Focus on getting three upvotes for the question you want featured – same applies to get the correct answer featured.